-Section, article, nav, and header are the new elements that have replaced most of the now-obsolete div elements.
-It makes the process of mistake-scanning a whole lot less complicated since the elements are more straightforward.
+Section, article, nav, and header are the new elements replacing some obsolete div elements.
+Since the elements are more straightforward, the process of mistake-scanning becomes less complicated.

-One of the primary goals of HTML5 is allowing web browsers to function as application platforms.
+One of the primary goals of HTML5 is to allow web browsers to function as application platforms.
 Thus, it provides developers with enhanced control of their websites’ performance.

 In the past, developers had to use workarounds because many server-side technologies and browser extensions were not present.

-The smartphone-owning demographic has seen constantly growing over the past decade, and that created a need for improved HTML standards.
+The smartphone-owning demographic has constantly been growing over the past decade, facilitating the need to improve HTML standards.

-One of the most exciting features of HTML5 is the <canvas> element that allows you to draw various graphics components, such as boxes, circles, text, and images.
+One of the most exciting features of HTML5 is the <canvas> element for drawing various graphics components, such as boxes, circles, text, and images.

 <canvas id=”TestCanvas” width=”200″ height=”100″></canvas> var c = document.getElementById(“TestCanvas”); var context = c.getContext(“2d”); context.fillStyle = “#FF0000”; context.fillRect(0,0,140,75);

-The newly added <menu> and <menuitem> elements are constituents of the interactive elements specifications.
+The newly added <menu> and <menuitem> elements are components of the interactive element specifications.

-These two items can be used to ensure enhanced web interactivity.
-The <menu> tag is used to represent menu commands in mobile and desktop applications for simplicity purposes.
+These two items can be used in web development to ensure enhanced web interactivity.
+The <menu> tag represents menu commands in mobile and desktop applications for simplicity purposes.
 One possible usage of the menu tag is: